The Gunny Sack

 Mix at a low speed until combined.
 Then, knead at medium speed for about 3 minutes.
 After three minutes, a ball of dough should’ve formed.

 If your dough is too sticky or wet, knead in a little more flour at a time until it is workable.
 That being said, this dough tends to be a stickier dough.
-I just sprinkle a little flour on it if sticks to my fingers and continue shaping it.
+I just sprinkle a little flour on it if it sticks to my fingers and continue shaping it.

 sliced two ingredient dough